 The age of the Women's Professional Lacrosse League has taken off with a devoted fanbase since its formation in 2018.
 In June of 2018 the WPLL launched its first game in league history which resulted in the New England Command defeating the New York Fight by a score of 13-10.
 The WPLL adds to the growing resume of women's professional sports leagues.

-Women are continuing to push the envelope in evolving their game and their sport.
+Women are continuing to push the envelope in evolving their body, their game and their sport.
 Pioneer athletes have blazed the trail for females to be student athletes and pro athletes.
 The way we train prepares us for competition in a way that past athletes may not have experienced.
 Female athletes are tough mentally and physically.
 We give birth and raise families and still make time to train our bodies and dominate our competition.